Zhouyuan-Chen/Zhouyuan-Chen.github.io/_pages/about.md

 Currently, I'm a graduate student studying at NYU Courant Institute, interested in Computer Graphics.
 The most romantic thing I can imagine is using code to visualize this world!!

-# Computer Graphics is Amazing!
+# Computer Graphics is Amazing

 There are some small projects I made before related to Computer Graphics.
 You can also check the "Portfolio" page, which includes my previous research projects.